 Cardamom, also known as Elaichi in India, is one of the oldest spices in the world, besides being the third most expensive spice after saffron and vanilla.
 Cardamom is grown extensively in South India.
 The spice is high in the phytochemical cineole, which positively affects many ailments and conditions.
 Cardamom pods can be green or black/brown.
 Green cardamom is considered to be the best.
-It is used as a spice, as a tea, and as a medicine.
+It is used as a spice, a tea, and as medicine.

 Botanical name – Elettaria cardamomum Maton

 Sanskrit – Ela, Yamini

 Tamil – Elakkai

 Cardamom has many health benefits.
 Cardamom is rich in minerals like potassium, calcium, and magnesium and hence helps maintain cell and body fluids.
 Cardamom is also rich in vitamins including riboflavin, niacin, and vitamin C. According to traditional Ayurvedic medicine, cardamom is effective in improving digestion.
 It helps those suffering from stomach cramps.
 It is a good stimulant and beneficial for those suffering from flatulence and gas.
 Cardamom also helps in cleansing the body as it has detoxifying properties.
 It is basically a warm spice, improving blood circulation to the lungs.

 Cardamom is related to ginger and can be used in much the same way to counteract digestive problems.
 It is used as a cure for nausea, acidity, bloating, gas, heartburn, loss of appetite, and constipation.
 Cardamom is also found to be good for improving appetite as well as metabolism and preventing stomach infections.

 Cardamom also possesses anti-inflammatory properties like ginger and turmeric.
 The anti-inflammatory properties in cardamom limit pain and swelling, especially in the mucus membranes, the mouth, and the throat.